What is Asperger’s syndrome?

 Therapy is not a one-time treatment.
 Repetitive therapy helps your child develop appropriate behavior.
 Children should not be punished for inappropriate behavior.
 Instead, therapists use incentives and rewards (giving your child extra free time, a healthy snack, or something that is important to them) to encourage appropriate behavior.

 Living with Asperger’s syndrome

 Although Asperger’s syndrome or ASD cannot be cured, therapy can help.
 Your child can be successful at school and in their adult life.
-In fact, many employers say that the focus and attention a person with Asperger’s syndrome or ASD gives to his or her job is a good thing.
+Many employers say that the focus and attention a person with Asperger’s syndrome or ASD gives to his or her job is a good thing.
 Adults diagnosed with Asperger’s syndrome or ASD may continue to need therapy or counseling to teach appropriate personal and workplace behavior.

 Questions to ask your doctor

 - Should I tell my child he or she has Asperger’s syndrome/ASD when he or she is older?

 - Is Asperger’s syndrome/ASD associated with violent or self-injurious behavior?

 - How can I cope with the stress of raising a child with Asperger’s syndrome/ASD?